sunesimonsen/7W17732/Readme.md

 The lab uses the <a href="https://github.com/jayway/maven-lab-plugin">maven-lab-plugin</a> and gradually progress towards a final Twitter client.

-<strong>Upon finishing a step all of your changes will be replace by a correct solution</strong>.
+<strong>Upon finishing a step in the lab all of your changes will be replace by a correct solution</strong>.
 That means you don't have to complete a step correctly in order to advance to the next step.

 Hope you will have fun!

 ### Require.js ###

-<a href="http://requirejs.org/">Require.js</a> is a JavaScript you for asynchronously loading application modules and handling dependency management.
+<a href="http://requirejs.org/">Require.js</a> is a JavaScript library used for asynchronously loading application modules and handling dependency management.

-You define modules using the define method:
+You define modules the following way using the *define* method:

 file world.js: